j4k0m/j4k0m.github.io/_posts/2024-6-3-Breaking a Banking Solution Hosted in JBoss Web Server.md

 ---
 layout: post
-title: Pentester Diaries EP 1 - Breaking a Banking Solution Hosted on a JBoss Web Server
+title: Breaking a Banking Solution Hosted on a JBoss Web Server
 ---

 I was tasked with testing a banking application.
 Despite numerous prior penetration tests, I was surprised by the extent of critical vulnerabilities and the insecure implementation of authorization.
 The mission extended over four days, yet I breached the server within the first few hours.
 I proceeded with the pentest in white-box mode.